FJRubio67/ODESurv/README.md

 # Bayesian survival modelling via ordinary differential equations

 This repository contains information about the project ODESurv, which concerns the use of ordinary differential equations for survival modelling.
+In particular, this repository contains real data applications and R code for the dynamic survival models in:

+> Christen, J. A., and F. J Rubio.
+(2023).
+Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations.
+Preprint.

 The following R Markdowns contain information about the models and real-data examples used in the paper: